 If you don’t want to do a binder, then you can just staple the pages together as packets.
 Afterwards, we let the kids choose a piece of construction paper as the front cover and decorate it however they want (as shown in the picture above).

-Let kids use binoculars or magnifying classes during talks, and they can put check marks next to each item!
+Let kids use binoculars or magnifying classes during talks with these General Conference I Spy printables, and they can put check marks next to each item!
 (You may need to update the names of the prophet and apostles.)

 From the creator: How does it work?
 I bought 5 buckets, labeled them with different words I wanted them to be listening for, and filled them each with candy.
 When they hear one of those words, they can come and take a piece of candy!
 For younger kiddos that aren’t reading yet, I added pictures so they could participate just as easily.